WICG/raw-clipboard-access/explainer.md

     *   These types will not be sanitized by the browser.
     *   They must be placed on the operating system clipboard, to allow for communication between web and native apps.
     *   Potential use cases:
          *   Copy/Paste of SVG images between [Figma](https://crbug.com/150835#c73) and Photoshop/GIMP.
          *   Copy/Paste of documents/spreadsheets/presentations between Microsoft Office 365 / Google Docs and Microsoft Office / Open Office.
 *   Provide more fine-grained control over the clipboard, by allowing the web to:
     *   Skip decoding on write.
     *   Skip encoding on read.
     *   Control order of writing items to the clipboard.
 *   Build on existing Async Clipboard API, by leveraging existing:
-    *   structure, including ClipboardItem.
+    *   structure, like ClipboardItem.
     *   async nature, permissions model, and secure-context/active frame requirement of the API.
 *   Preserve security / privacy, as unsanitized data entering the operating system clipboard may be dangerous.